 also it was above average for what stuff like that usually is

-hey thanks user.
+hey thanks anon.
 I'm working on losing some weight and keeping it off.
 Philly winters bloat me up.

 It's a huge comb over you moron, he was balding af even before the movie